Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Evaluation Protocols

-The second approach, shown in Figure \ref{fig:cutoff}, is precisely based on a \emph{strict time cutoff} to select the target items of the validation set.
+Our protocols focus on set creation.
+When selecting the target values in a validation set, we take two possible approaches.
+The first, \emph{proportional selection}, depicted in Figure \ref{fig:prop}, selects the final $X\%$ of each user's interactions and uses these to create target items.
+Here we preserve the time ordering of the input and target interactions, maintaining similarity with the real-life use-case.
+The second approach, shown in Figure \ref{fig:cutoff}, is based on a \emph{strict time cutoff} to select the target items of the validation set.
 This method is even closer to the real-world use case.
 However, it does suffer from certain drawbacks as user interactions are not necessarily evenly distributed through time, leading to some users being more represented than others in the target set.
 While these are similar to the suggestions developed in \cite{campos2014time}, we underline that these approaches should not be limited to evaluating TARS.
 It is crucial to approximate with maximum precision the performance of a model when developing a novel system, before it is released into production.
 The second approach directly models the real-world context and contains user-item interaction sequences created after a specific strict time cutoff.